huy164/shopee_expense_stats/readme.md

-login to shopee
+- Login to Shopee
-go to your purchase
+- Go to your purchase
-select tab "complete"
-open dev tool by right click -> select inspect or press F12 select tab console and paste the script -> press Enter and wait for few seconds
+- Select the "complete" tab
+- Open dev tools by right-clicking and selecting "inspect" or pressing F12
+- Select the "console" tab and paste the script
+- Press enter and wait for a few seconds